TotoShampoin/place-overlay-hypnohookup/README.md

 4. After you installed it, reload reddit
 5. Happy pixeling

-Also, you can toggle the image with the Alt key.
+Also, you can toggle the image by pressing [T].